Hello all,

 With a password manager, you set one master password and then allow the manager to generate long, random passwords for all the websites you visit.
 The great thing is, in addition to being more secure, it’s super easy because you only have to know the one password!
 You can find LastPass here and 1Passowrd here.

 If you opt not to use a password manager, do not use the same password across multiple sites.
 This is because, if one site is hacked, hackers will use that password on all your other accounts, betting that you used the same one elsewhere.
 Outsmart them.
 Don’t reuse passwords.
+Two-factor authentication means that, in addition to your password, there is a second code that is randomly generated and sent to you.
+This can be via email, text message, another device or an authentication app.

 Authentication apps are the most secure because they cannot easily be intercepted like a text or an email.
 The DNC recommends Authy (found here) because if your device is lost or stolen you still have access to your codes.
 Google Authenticator (instructions here) is also acceptable, but beware that it might be difficult to access your accounts if your device is lost or stolen.